3 Days in Moab, Utah Itinerary: What to See, Do, and Eat

 I recommend driving the Island in the Sky Road, which winds a few miles into the park, and stopping at several overlooks along the way.

-This easy, kid-friendly trail is less than 2 miles round trip, but it leads to a beautiful overlook.
+This easy, (mostly) kid-friendly trail is less than 2 miles round trip, but it leads to a beautiful overlook.
+Keep in mind that there are sections without railing or fencing with steep drop offs, so watch those younger kids.

 Canyonlands National Park 4x4 Tour